p4 attribute

 Description

 The p4 attribute command sets per-revision attributes on file revisions.
-An attribute is special metadata that a user or an application associates with a file revision that is separate from the metadataClosed The data stored by Helix Core Server that describes the files in the depot, the current state of client workspaces, protections, users, labels, and branches.
+An attribute is special metadata that a user or an application associates with a file revision that is separate from the metadataClosed The data stored by Helix Core Server that describes the file revisions in the depot, where they get their content from (see lazy copy), and the current state of client workspaces, protections, groups, users, labels, streams, and branches.
 Metadata is stored in the server database and is separate from the archive files that users submit. that Helix Core generates.
 For example:

 • status of a file, such as work-in-progress, completed, or approved